ryancyq/ryancyq.github.io/_posts/2024-09-08-ruby-code-coverage-for-backward-compatibility.md

 rake spec[coverage]   # Run RSpec code examples
 ```

-When running the command `rake coverage:report` and we will see the following output.
+When running `rake coverage:report`, the output will be:

 ```
 Coverage report generated for ruby-3.0.7, ruby-3.3.4 to /path/to/root/coverage.
 Line Coverage: 100.0% (11 / 11)